Why we are bidding

 How the bid works

-The UK City of Culture programme is run by the UK Government’s Department for Culture, Media and Sport.
+The UK City of Culture programme is run by the UK Government’s Department for Digital Culture, Media and Sport.
 The contest sees a year of major UK-wide events hosted in one location and aims to use culture and creativity as a catalyst for change.

 Previous winners are Derry (2013) and Hull (2017).
 There has never been a Scottish winner before and we would love to be the first.